 The level of prices in retail and other services like gastronomy is significantly higher in neighbouring Switzerland than in Germany.
 This is something that the entire Upper Rhine region benefits from.
 With its above-average quality number of retail outlets, which, in turn, is an effect of being located on the border, Lörrach has the potential to develop into a great attraction.

 While the exchange rate between the Swiss francs and Euro was still 1.67 in October 2007,

 it dropped to 1.13 in July 2011 as a result of the economic and financial crisis, was then propped up by the Swiss National Bank at 1.20 from September 2011 onwards and then dropped to 1.03 again after it was released in January 2015.
-In June 2019, the price was 1.12.
+The current price is 1 : 1.

 This price development has an impact on retail sales in the town of Lörrach.
 Based on surveys performed on behalf of the town of Lörrach in 2015, the office of Dr.

 Acocella determined a significant increase in the share of sales from Switzerland from 19% in 2008 to 28.3% in 2015.
 In absolute terms, this represents a doubling of sales from 77 million euros to 154 million euros.

 This development is also reflected in the increase in the customs slips, or what are referred to as "green slips" stamped by customs that customers from Switzerland can use to claw back German VAT of 19% (7% on food and books) when they make their next purchase in a shop.